Santander Dig In for Listening Ear

 After a few hours of gruelling effort, the team had begun to get the plot into shape.
-By the end of the day, the team had removed over 30 bags of garden refuse and transported it to the recycling centre.
+By the end of the day, they’d removed over 30 bags of refuse and taken it to the recycling centre.

 But it was all worth it in the end – the plot is now ready to welcome members of our FAB Group and children and young people from our Butterflies service.